oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/mixed-structured/combined_presentation.json}}

-The Verifier, after applying the steps described in (#verifier-verification), would pass the following data to the application:
+The Verifier, after applying the steps described in (#verifier_verification), would pass the following data to the application:

 <{{examples/mixed-structured/verified_contents.json}}